Support Savannah Agenda

 By Eric Curl

-April 22, 2025 – The folks behind a major housing initiative in historic Cuyler Brownville recently acquired the community’s Abyssinia Baptist Church and surrounding property at 1622 Ogeechee Road, according to sales records.
+April 22, 2025 – The folks behind a major housing initiative in historic Cuyler Brownville recently acquired vacant property owned by the Abyssinia Baptist Church at 1622 Ogeechee Road, according to sales records.

 Established in the year 1911, Abyssinia Missionary Baptist Church was founded by a “faithful few with the vision of serving Christ by serving others”, according to its Facebook page.